 1. Answer the question (the one actually on the page)

-You have 10 minutes reading time - make sure you read the actual question.
+You have 10 minutes reading time - make sure you carefully read the actual question.
 It is an incredibly common mistake for students to misread the question due to excitement or anxiety, but this wastes all that hard work spent writing.
 Even if it looks the same as a question you studied or practiced, concentrate on the keywords and directions in front of you.
+Answering the question correctly and using the keywords can make a huge difference to your mark.

 2. Get off to a good start, with a good introduction